1991 MODEL YEAR OVERVIEW

 Notable 1991 features:

 While year-to-year changes to Vanagons have been slight since 1986, there are even fewer differences between the 1990 & 1991 models than usual.
-No specific differences are known to distinguish a 1990 from a 1991 except the VIN and the broader availability of the new Tornado Red paint color, which became available on the 1990 Carat Wolfsburg Edition.
+No specific differences are known to distinguish a 1990 from a 1991 except the VIN and the broader availability of the new Tornado Red paint color, which first became available on the 1990 Carat Wolfsburg Edition.

 The 1991 Vanagon models share carryover features from 1990 including: